gwenily/gwenilys-list/readme.md

 # Gwenily's List

-- **Please ensure you use [uBlock Origin](https://github.com/gorhill/uBlock) to access most of the websites listed here**, otherwise, you will have a bad time.
-(To be honest, you should always have this in general).
+## Please install [uBlock Origin](https://github.com/gorhill/uBlock), regardless of if you use any resources listed here.
+uBlock is more than just an adblocker.
+It's a tracker blocker, malware blocker, phisher blocker.
+It's lightweight, and often makes virtually every site you visit faster as a result of removing stuff only meant to hurt you.
+Even aside from this list, but especially for resources in this list, you should have this installed.

-- Notice any typos, errors, broken links, or out of date info?
-Have suggestions or questions?
-Please [check here](https://github.com/gwenily/gwenilys-list/issues) and open an issue if someone else hasn't mentioned your comment already!
+## Notice any typos, broken links, or out-of-date information?
+Please open an [issue](https://github.com/gwenily/gwenilys-list/issues), or create a [pull request](https://github.com/gwenily/gwenilys-list/fork).

+You may also open an [issue](https://github.com/gwenily/gwenilys-list/issues) if you have any questions, comments, or concerns.

-## What is this list, How do i use it?
+## What is this list?
-- This list is basically just a collection of things I personally use, or think are useful, cool, or neat!
-I made it to both shine light on things I think deserve more attention, and to provide those I know with a useful list about how to do things or what services are good.
+A collection of things I personally use, think are useful, or generally neat.
+I want to both shine light on things that deserve more attention and to provide peers with what amounts to a repository for services, tools, and even tutorials to some extent.

+## How do I use it?
-- Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).
-- Items are in no particular order
-- I recommend middle clicking links to open in a new tab, especially for entries with multiple links
+Some items could easily fit in more than one category.
+Use `Ctrl + F` (or `Cmd + F` on macOS) to find what you're looking for.
+Items are in no particular order.
+If you find something interesting, you can middle click it to open it in a new tab!

-- I also recommend bookmarking the page if you like it!
+Also, consider bookmarking this page if you find it valuable!
+Ironically enough i personally use it all the time, even though I made it x3

 ## Contents
 - [General Piracy](#general-piracy)